Your money-making expert. Financial journalist, TV and radio personality.

 For kids it’s easy to pick up a bag of sweets, but for adults you might want something a little more sophisticated if you’re planning a Halloween get together.

 November is Will Aid month where some solicitors will write your will and give their fee directly to charity.
-The suggested minimum donation is £90 for a single will, £135 for a pair of mirror wills and £40 for a codicil.
+The suggested minimum donation is £100 for a single will and £180 for a pair of mirror wills.
 If you don’t make a will your inheritors could pay thousands in tax and if you’re cohabiting your partner won’t automatically get your money or property.
 Find out how to get a will at a reasonable price here and read our easy guide to getting a will written here.

 End the month by signing up to our newsletter.
 If you want weekly money-saving and money-making ideas along with the best bargains then sign up to Moneymagpie’s FREE weekly newsletter.
 You can also follow us on Twitter or like us on Facebook.